 When I found out about the school bus escorts vacancy for the refugee children education programme, I immediately applied because it entailed working with children.
 I was not discouraged by the fact that it would be difficult to communicate with the children – since we don’t speak the same language – as I believe that love is a universal language.
 Of course there were some difficulties at first, the children didn’t speak Greek, I was trying to understand them and they were trying to understand me, we used signs and gestures.
 However, slowly, they learned, and I also learned a few words in their language.
 Gradually, it got easier.
 There were no real difficulties, I reckon.
 It is a job that you do only if you really want to and only if you love children.

 It’s not important where the children come from.
-The fact that I’m a migrant played a part in the way I bonded with the children however, the most important thing is that it’s been three years that my own children don’t live with me, they are in Georgia.
+The fact that I’m a migrant played a part in the way I bonded with the children however, the most important thing is that it’s been several years since my own children last lived with me, they are in Georgia.
 The primary school pupils are the same age as my daughters.
 I have two little girls.
 So, the presence of these children helped me a lot.

-I also got a lot of love on the part of the parents.
-In the accommodation centre of Eleonas, from where I started, I had 15 and 16 year-olds.
+I also got a lot of love from the parents.
+In the accommodation centre of Eleonas, where I started, I had 15 and 16 year-olds.
 Every day, I passed by each little house to pick them up for school and the parents always invited me in for a tea or a cup of coffee.
 They’d often invite me to have dinner with them.
-I never had the chance to go but their invitation was such a nice gesture.
+I never had the chance to go but their invitations were such a nice gestures.

-When talking with my daughters on Skype, I often showed them the children and the children were asking me about my daughters.
-They have learnt their names and were sending their love to them.
+When talking with my daughters on Skype, I often showed them the students, and the children asked me about my daughters.
+They have learnt each other's names and were sending their love.

 In the context of the education programme for refugee and migrant children staying in Greece, and with support from the European Commission - Civil Protection & Humanitarian Aid Operations (ECHO), IOM Greece has provided transportation and school kits to hundreds of young pupils attending the Greek education system.